Pyrad/pyradnotes/source/CPP/CppAdvanced.md

   - What is **generalized lambda capture** ?

 - What is **most vexing parse** ?

 - What is **narrowing conversions** ?
   - （类型）范围缩减转换

 - What is **CRTP**?
   - CRTP = the Curiously Recurring Template Pattern

 - What is **PImpl** ?
   - **PImpl** = Pointer to implementation
   - Refer to page in [***cppreference***](https://en.cppreference.com/w/cpp/language/pimpl)

 - What is **SFINAE** ?
   - **SFINAE** = **S**ubstitution **F**ailure **I**s **N**ot **A**n **E**rror
   - Refer to page in [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae)

 - What is **SSO** ?
   - **SSO** = **S**mall **S**tring **O**ptimization
   - A technique to improve performance for string implementations.

+- What is **zero-overhead principle**?

+  - What you don't use, you don't pay for (in time or space) and further: What you do use, you couldn't hand code any better.

 - `inline`关键字到底有没有用？